Growing Herbs Indoors. Is it Possible?

 right growing conditions.

-Conditioning your Plants and Growing Herbs Indoors
+Conditioning your Plants for Growing Herbs Indoors

-If you have purchased your plants from a nursery, chances are that your
+your plants from a nursery, chances are that your

 herbs have been growing outdoors.
 In order to acclimatise your plants